• About

 31 Saturday May 2014

-Posted by The Haunted Librarian in Famous Locations, Haunted Houses, Hotels & Motels, Radio Show, Urban Legends
+Posted Famous Locations, Haunted Houses, Hotels & Motels, Radio Show, Urban Legends

 Last weekend my fellow ghost hunting gals spent the night investigating the Historic Windsor Hotel in Americas, Georgia.
 I couldn’t attend.
 Seems I may have missed a great investigation.
 But I’m the history buff, so I still did my research.
 Apparently, other groups may not have.